markhm/sharepoint-treebrowser/README.md

 ## Disclaimer and invitation
 This software is provided 'as is', without any warranty.
 At this time, the source code is not publicly available.

 I am interested to learn about your experiences.
 Does it help to visualise your SharePoint library structure?
 Do you encounter any bugs or have an idea for a new feature?
-Don't hesitate to open an [issue](https://github.com/markhm/sharepoint-treebrowser/issues) or send a message.
+Don't hesitate to open an [issue](https://github.com/markhm/sharepoint-treebrowser/issues) or get in touch.

 ## Download
 The SharePoint Tree Browser is available via [this link](https://github.com/markhm/sharepoint-treebrowser/releases/download/20190114/SharePointTreeBrowser-release-20190114.zip).